 The holidays are about being thankful and spending time with family and friends.
 But for our families living with T1D, there’s an added challenge - counting carbs for holiday foods.

 Counting carbs is always a challenging task, but it can be especially difficult during the holidays with tons of high-carb foods around.
 Here at the U-M Pediatric Diabetes Clinic, we are ready to help!
-Check out our carb counting tips and some creative diabetes-friendly recipes below so you can kick back and enjoy the holidays.
+Check out our carb counting tips and some diabetes-friendly recipes below so you can kick back and enjoy the holidays.

 Get the Facts